 - Read Polking, Boggess and Arnold, Section 4.5.

-- Take a look at this resource and/or these resources -- both contain many example problems with solutions.
+- Take a look at these resources if you want to seem some example problems with solutions.

 - Watch pencasts (linked above).